 Category 6 restricted matter cannot be fed unless held under a restricted matter permit or for the purposes of poison baiting.
 This includes invasive animals and noxious fish which are not owned by a person.
 The intention of this prohibition is to discourage population growth.

 Category 7 restricted matter must be killed as soon as practicable and disposed of in a way described under a regulation.
 This is currently intended for the management of noxious fish.

 Invasive animals that are considered restricted matter in the Rockhampton Region include:

 - Feral Pigs(Sus scrofa)

 - Dingo (Canis familiaris dingo or Canis lupus dingo)

-- The Indian Myna (Acridotheres tristis) bird is considered restricted matter under Council's Local Law 3 in the Rockhampton Region
+- The Indian Myna (Acridotheres tristis) bird is a Locally Declared Pest under Council's Local Law 3 and is considered restricted matter in the Rockhampton Region

 Invasive animals can: